tanujjain2015/Horiseon/README.md

 Description:

-Horiseon is an Search Engine Optimization, Online Reputation Management and Social Media Marketing tool which enables Organization to increase their online Brand awareness through effectve lead generation strategies with minimal cost overhead.
+Horiseon is an Search Engine Optimization, Online Reputation Management and Social Media Marketing tool which enables Organization to increase their online Brand awareness through effective lead generation strategies with minimal cost overhead.

 Change Log: